 The Last Month Rush

 The 3-month plan would be sufficient for the student to learn the basic concepts and cover most of the topics tested on the GMAT Quant section.
 Once the student has gained confidence that he can solve the Quant questions given any topic and difficulty level then he or she should decide to move on to the Verbal section and dedicate his time to practice questions only on the Verbal section.
 For the Quant section practice can be done only on the mock tests – be it full length or sectional.

 Another way in which someone can adopt the three-month plan is to work approximately 3 hrs a day, alternating between the Verbal and Math sections to avoid monotony.
 Continuous assessment of his performance on the mock tests will help him realize where he is going wrong and where he may require more practice.
 Again, it is to be remembered that, it is important for the student to realize that unless the mistakes are not corrected from test to test, the entire exercise would be considered futile.

-Despite taking these mock tests if the student feels that his performance is below par, then the decision to postpone the test date must be taken and the student must decide to take it when he is better prepared to face the challenge.Byjus will be glad to help you in your GMAT preparation journey.
-You can ask for any assistance related to GMAT and MBA from us by just giving a missed call at 08033172797, or you can drop an SMS.
-You can write to us at email@example.com.
+Despite taking these mock tests if the student feels that his performance is below par, then the decision to postpone the test date must be taken and the student must decide to take it when he is better prepared to face the challenge.Byju’s will be glad to help you in your GMAT preparation journey.
+You can ask for any assistance related to GMAT and MBA from us by calling us at +918884544444.
+You can write to us at firstname.lastname@example.org.